 - Cookie-cutter houses are relatively easy to appraise.
-What takes time is analyzing how details unique to a property add to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique elements of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we will find out on our own, knowing them sooner makes your report arrive quicker.
+What takes time is analyzing how differing characteristics add to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we'll find out on our own anyway, and knowing them sooner makes your report arrive quicker.

 - Does the homeowner know what to expect?

 - One of the most time consuming parts of the appraisal process is setting an appointment with the homeowner.
 Many homeowners are justifiably uncomfortable with the fact an outsider wants to come in their house, look around, and take abundant notes.
 A common belief is that they ought to make the place spotless before the appraiser comes by, with the belief that will increase the appraised value.
 So they delay the appointment until they have cleaned.